ryankarlos/FastAPI-example-ml/README.md

 # Examples of deploying and hosting a Machine Learning Model with FastAPI

-FastAPI is a modern, high-performance, batteries-included Python web framework that's perfect for building RESTful APIs.
-It can handle both synchronous and asynchronous requests and has built-in support for data validation, JSON serialization, authentication and authorization, and OpenAPI.
-It has a lightweight microframework feel with support for Flask-like route decorators.

-* It takes advantage of Python type hints for parameter declaration which enables data validation (via pydantic) and OpenAPI/Swagger documentation.
-* It supports the development of asynchronous APIs.
-It's fast.
-Since async is much more efficient than the traditional synchronous threading model

-Internally, FastAPI uses libraries such as Starlette and Pydantic.
-However, we don’t have to install them separately.
-We also need an ASGI server to serve our application such as Uvicorn.
-We will be using the PyCaret library for processing the data and creating a workflow for training a number of machine learning models for a classification task.
+This repository contains code for asynchronous example api using the [Fast Api framework](https://fastapi.tiangolo.com/), [Uvicorn server](https://www.uvicorn.org/), [SQlAlchemy](https://www.sqlalchemy.org/), Postgres Database for crud operations in db tables.
+It also uses the [PyCaret library](https://pycaret.org/) to train machine learning models and generated predictions for data received from requests to API.

 ## Creating dev environment

-We have defined the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.
+We have defined the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
 We have defined four services:

   * **dev**: The dev service uses an image that’s built from the Dockerfile in the src directory.
 It copies the applciation code into container and